haowu1/Cineman/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

 1. No idea how to do step 3. when I was suppose to make a customized effect, since I have zero knowledge on how and where to incorporate the code into mine since I have no idea what to do with it.
+Tried asking for help however, no mentor responded except one and he help me with a few issues.
 2. Where to get the custom images for the tabs for "Now Playing" and "Top Rated".

 ## Video Walkthrough